mayankagrawal809/stockify/README.md

 password: password2
 ```

 12. You can also get real stock prices for US Stock market too.
-If get a key from https://finnhub.io/register and add it to .env file (.env is a hidden file) in backend folder for e.g. FINNHUB_API_KEY= RandomKEy.
+If get a key from https://finnhub.io/register and add it to .env file in backend folder for e.g. FINNHUB_API_KEY= RandomKEy.

-13. After that change code in `fetchStockUpdate.js` to `const USE_FAKE_WEBSOCKET = false`. around line number 6
+13. After that change code in `fetchStockUpdate.js` which is in the backend folder to `const USE_FAKE_WEBSOCKET = false`. around line number 6

+14. Check the stock prices in the frontend.
+If US Stock market is closed then you will have to see
+the crypto prices only.

-14. Restart both the backend and frontend server
+15. If its not working then, Restart both the backend and frontend server